tokomlabs/react-js-training/01-setup/README.md

 * [Babel](https://babeljs.io/) to translate ES6 and JSX code to older javascript

+* or [Haxe](www.haxe.org) to compile .hx to javascript

+  and [haxe-react](https://github.com/massiveinteractive/haxe-react) to compile jsx and have react js types definitions

 * [Webpack](https://webpack.github.io/) to support `require` and `import` statements

 	See also: